"

 Fourier Representation of Vortex Sheet Strength

+Returning to the thin airfoil problem, the significance of the foregoing concepts can be understood and appreciated.
 While Munk did not take the thin airfoil theory to a practical conclusion, Glauert realized that it had to be expressed in a readily solvable form for it to be helpful.
-To this end, Glauert was to follow the work of Bairnbaum[4]to use a Fourier series representation of vortex sheet strength to simplify the mathematical treatment of predicting the distribution of aerodynamic loads along an airfoil.
+To this end, Glauert was to follow the work of Bairnbaum[7]to use a Fourier series representation of vortex sheet strength to simplify the mathematical treatment of predicting the distribution of aerodynamic loads along an airfoil.
 Using a Fourier series provided an elegant and systematic way to solve the fundamental equation of thin airfoil theory.

 This approach has several advantages.
 First, using a Fourier series to represent the vortex sheet strength reduces the integral equation into a set of algebraic equations, making it easier to solve.
 Second, the Fourier series expansion allows the vortex sheet strength to be decomposed into independent modes, which can be combined using the principle of superposition.
 By expressing the loading as a sum of sine modes, the mathematics becomes more straightforward to analyze because trigonometric functions are well understood.
 Each mode corresponds to specific aerodynamic effects, such as overall lift or variations in chordwise loading.
 Finally, the coefficients of the Fourier series can be assigned direct physical interpretations, as will be shown.